 Every day, I think about Max.
 Some days this brings a smile, and on others it brings tears.
 My life has changed forever, and in some ways for the better.
 I am more compassionate, and I care even less for the stupid things that don’t matter.
 But the world was a better place with Max in it, and I miss him dearly.

-The SailAkela blog itself has become a chore since WordPress forced it wiped clean and reloaded.
-This is my final blog entry and I don’t know how long the site will be up.
+The SailAkela blog itself has become a chore since WordPress forced it wiped clean since I changed my plan with them.
+I have most of it reloaded.
+I expect this to be my final blog entry.

 So long and thanks for all the fish.